mwongatemma/postgres-js/README.md

 This library is a implementation of the PostgreSQL backend/frontend protocol in javascript.
 It uses the node.js tcp and event libraries.
 A javascript md5 library is included for servers that require md5 password hashing (this is default).

-This library allows for the handling of prepared queries.
+This library allows for the correct handling of prepared queries.

-Parameterized queries are (currently) no longer supported.

 If you wish to nest DB calls, db.close must be in the deepest callback, or all statements that occur inside of callbacks deeper than the callback which handles db.close will not be executed.

+All code is available under the terms of the MIT license, unless otherwise noted (md5.js)

 ## Example use

 	var sys = require("sys");
-	var Postgres = require("postgres");
+	var pg = require("postgres");

-	var db = new Postgres.Connection("database", "username", "password");
+    var db = new pg.connect("pgsql://test:12345@localhost:5432/template1");
 	db.query("SELECT * FROM sometable", function (data) {
 		sys.p(data);
 	});